Did You See the Way That Car Looked at Me?

 What fascinated me the most, given the discussion of the importance of eye contact in Traffic was a subsequent set of eye-tracking studies the authors conducted.
 Even when asked to look at other features of the fronts of cars, people seemed first drawn to the headlights — i.e., the “eyes,” much in the same way humans do when scanning another human face.

 This entry was posted on Tuesday, September 23rd, 2008 at 3:54 pm and is filed under Cars, Traffic Psychology.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.